MC Escher, 1956, Swans

 Thus began a bizarre 10-month period or retention bonuses, integration meetings and depositions with the FTC.
 All’s well that ends well.
 In this case, the combined business is still healthy today, despite the rocky start.
 (Maybe this is because our CEO was not involved in the integration!)
 That’s not how things usually go.
 Over 70% of mergers and acquisitions don’t attain the intended results.

 There are two broad areas that lead mergers to fail, numbers and people.
 First, the numbers...
 Careers are seldom furthered by telling a CEO that the acquisition they’re contemplating is a bad idea.
 M&A people sell deals internally.
 They are incentivized to do deals, not for the deals to prove successful.
 And there is seldom a consequence to overstating the synergies.
 After all, how often is the deal maker asked to become an operator in the Newco?
+So, the numbers are often biased towards unreasonable outcomes that lead towards unsatisfactory results after the businesses are integrated.

 Beyond a rosy bias on the benefits of an acquisition, there are numerous issues involving how employees react to mergers.
 Companies focus on the deal, not on integrating the team tasked with delivering the plan.
 Consider the following: